Eireen/Panderoa/README.md

 Needs no introduction

 Options
-- remote-access
+* remote-access

 ### nginx

 Simple, fast and reliable web server ([site](http://nginx.org/en/))

 Options
-- auth
+* auth
-- gzip-static
+* gzip-static

 ### node

 [Site](http://nodejs.org/)

 ### ssh

+OpenSSH server

 ### sudo

+Think you've heard about this thing

 ### user

 If you need to add a new user to the system, `pand` will do it for you :)